Are You Confident of the Diagnosis?

 Expected results of diagnostic studies

 The most common diagnostic studies are ultrasound and computed tomography (CT).
 Ultrasound will reveal a midline cystic structure that approximates the hyoid bone.
-CT is also commonly used to define extent of lesion and relationship to the surrounding anatomic structures (
+CT is also commonly used to define extent of lesion and relationship to the surrounding anatomic structures (Figure 1).
+Biopsy is usually not necessary.

 Ultrasound confirms the normal anatomic position of the thyroid to rule out ectopic thyroid tissue.